openfaas/docs/docs/cli/build.md

     - dev
 ```

-If you are building multiple functions, we recommend using YAML configuration instead of CLI flag, as the flag is going to be applied to all functions listed in the YAML file.
+Where multiple functions are being built, the YAML configuration is recommended over use of the CLI flag, as the CLI flag applies the `--build-option` to all functions involved in the build activity.

-> Currently only python and ruby templates are edited to support the feature.
+> Currently, of the official templates, Python and Ruby templates include named build options.

-* Edit templates to support dev build
+* Edit templates to support additional build options

-One may want to support dev build for a custom template or edit the list of additional packages.
+It is possible to amend build options in both official and custom templates.

+> Altering of official templates should be carefully considered in the context of repeatable builds

-In order to modify a template to support dev build option, you should edit the `template.yml` with the following:
+In order to modify a template to support further build options, edit the `template.yml` using the following pattern:

 ```yaml
 build_options: